Aric Holman: Austin Spurs (2021–2022)

 In August 2021, Holman joined the Boston Celtics for the 2021 NBA summer league, missing one shot and taking 2 rebounds in 5 minutes at his debut, an 85–83 win against the Atlanta Hawks.
 On October 2, 2021, he signed with the San Antonio Spurs, but was waived the same day.
 On October 27, he signed with the Austin Spurs as an affiliate player.

 On December 29, 2021, Holman signed a 10-day contract with the Miami Heat.
 However, he never played a game for the team.
 On January 9, 2022, he was reacquired by Austin.

 Gigantes de Carolina (2022)

 On April 7, 2022, Holman signed with Gigantes de Carolina from Puerto Rico.

 Holman joined the Houston Rockets for the 2022 NBA Summer League.

 Scaligera Basket Verona (2022–2023)

 On August 3, 2022, he has signed with Scaligera Verona in the Serie A.

-Legia Warszawa (2023–present)
+Legia Warszawa (2023–2024)

 On February 10, 2023, he signed with Legia Warszawa of the Polish Basketball League.

+Formosa Dreamers (2024–present)

+On August 14, 2024, Holman signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).

+On July 18, 2025, Holman re-signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).